Rowdy Fellow: Plot

 Rana Prathap Jayadev is rich and egotistical.
 Once he was disturbed by a political rally who was organizing by MP Asuragana Durga Prasad's henchmen.
 He then quarrels with them.
 This issue then leads to the police station in the dealing.
 The SP demands that Rana should apologise to the henchmen, but Rana did not oblige.
 Rana then argues with the police, but when SP grabs his collar he gets angry towards the SP and apologizes to the henchmen, and warns SP that he would be hearing about him soon.

 After that, Rana decides to become a police officer to take revenge on the SP.
 He then uses high influence and huge money as a bribe to a minister.
 He becomes a Sub-Inspector to a rural area.
 He focuses on the law and order, settles the disputes in his own style, and becomes a headache to SP.
 Rana befriends Constable Reddy, who becomes a trusted aid to him.
 He soon falls in love with the SP's daughter Megha, and after comical encounters, she also falls for him.

 Afterwards, Rana takes up the head constable's missing case.
 On the enquiry, he learns that he was missing since his joining date in the department.
 While investigating, he learns that with the help of the CI, Prasad's henchmen were involved in this case for a lockup death issue.
 Rana then finds out the sole witness: the colleague of the constable.
 The colleague confesses that the CI killed the person in the police station and blackmails them to bribe him for a ransom.
 The colleague ran away from the village, and as the constable could not fight for his ethics, he kills himself.
 The CI then tries to hide his body, but it was founded by Rana.
 Rana tries to arrest the CI, but while in a chase, the CI met with an ambulance accident and died.

 From that day onwards, Rana intervenes in all of Prasad's activities and understands the corruption in the police system.
 With the help of his father, he gives more salaries to his lower police and orders them to work honestly and sincerely.
-He also comprises with SP and with the his acceptance Megha and Rana get married.
+He also comprises with SP and with his acceptance Megha and Rana get married.
 Rana continues targeting Prasad, during one fight he kills Prasad's brother.
 Then, Prasad attacks Rana, but while in the fight, he is backstabbed by Reddy and is injured.
-Rana was then rescued by his father's appointed private securities, lead by Rana's other trusted aid: his private security guard James.
+Rana was then rescued by his father's appointed private securities, led by Rana's other trusted aid: his private security guard James.
 Prasad then learns that Rana was alive and then he arranges a meeting to compromise with him through Reddy.
 In the meeting, they both quarrel, and finally, Rana shoots Prasad to death.
 Finally, the film ends with Rana forgiving Reddy for his actions and joining with him.